FOSSBilling/FOSSBilling/GOVERNANCE.md

 1. Discussion (informed by the result of the vote)
 1. Decision

 Any member of the FOSSBilling community is free to make proposals for consideration.
-You can make a new proposal by raising it by starting an issue on the project [GitHub page](https://github.com/FOSSBilling/FOSSBilling).
+You can make a new proposal by starting an issue on the project [GitHub page](https://github.com/FOSSBilling/FOSSBilling).
 Feel free to discuss and share ideas in the official [Discord chat](https://fossbilling.org/discord), but only issues created on GitHub will be considered as active proposals.

 In general, if nobody explicitly opposes a proposal, it is recognised as having the support of the community.
 This is the principle of lazy consensus, meaning that anyone who has not explicitly stated their opinion has implicitly supported the proposal.